myinqi/Celona/README.md

 ## Modules

 The following modules live under `bar/blocks/`.
 Unless noted otherwise, each item is a single QML file with its own inline popup and relies on `Globals.qml` theme colors.
 All popups cooperate via a global popup context so only one is visible at a time.
+Many modules use the adaptive accent color `Globals.visualizerBarColorEffective` so visuals remain readable on light and dark themes.

 - `ActiveWorkspace.qml` — compact indicator for the currently focused workspace.
-- `Barvisualizer.qml` — simple bar visualizer that reacts to theme changes (`Globals.themeEpoch`).
+- `Barvisualizer.qml` — compact audio bar visualizer.
+Reacts to theme changes (`Globals.themeEpoch`) and uses the adaptive accent color `Globals.visualizerBarColorEffective` for proper contrast on light/dark themes.
+Tooltip shows "Now Playing" with a smooth ping‑pong marquee when the title is long.
 - `Battery.qml` — battery status and popup details.
 - `Bluetooth.qml` — Bluetooth indicator and quick actions (if supported on the system).
 - `CPU.qml` — CPU usage indicator.
 - `Clipboard.qml` — clipboard history via `cliphist` and `wl-clipboard`; left‑click shows entries, right‑click offers management actions.
 - `Date.qml` — date display.
-- `Datetime.qml` — combined date and time display (alternative to using `Date.qml` + `Time.qml`).
 - `GPU.qml` — GPU usage indicator.
 - `InfoKeybinds.qml` — keybinds cheatsheet.
   - Hyprland: parses `.conf`.